recklessrider/BL-4-Lost-Loot-Batch-Adder/README.md

 You can use these codes for testing.

 Code used at own risk.
 ALWAYS BACKUP!
 You never know.
-2 backups (on different drives) = 1 backup First public program.
+2 backups (on different drives) = 1 backup.
+First public program.
 There may be bugs.
 Any errors and as much info as to what happened would be appreciated.